apache/cloudstack-documentation/source/plugins/ipv6.rst

       using stateless address auto-configuration.

 -  Use the System VM Template exclusively designed to support IPv6.
-   Download the System VM template from `http://download.cloudstack.org/systemvm/
+   Download the System VM Template from `http://download.cloudstack.org/systemvm/
    <http://download.cloudstack.org/systemvm/>`__.